- Eligibility

 - Entries must comply with scientific integrity and ethical guidelines, including avoiding plagiarism.

-- Entries will be judged based on [specific criteria]: feasibility, scientific value, originality, safety, sustainability, presentation, etc.
+- Entries will be judged based on: feasibility, scientific value, originality, safety, sustainability, presentation, etc.

 - The judges’ decisions are final and no correspondence will be entered into regarding the outcome.

-- Prizes will include a trophy and a $600 cash prize awarded to the student/s of the winning project.
-Prize vouchers will also be awarded to students who demonstrate innovative thinking.
+- 1st place includes a trophy and $3000 cash prize awarded to the student/s of the winning project.

 - Prizes are not transferable and must be accepted as awarded.